UMAprotocol/UMIPs/UMIPs/umip-69.md

 While CoinGecko was able to provide the higher time granularity for coin dominance on short notice, historical data, necessary for dispute bots and voters, was unable to be immediately supplied from CoinGecko.
 Instead, constructing a separate caching service was necessary to track and record the historical data via polling CoinGecko's Live API to be able to compute historical coin dominance at a given point in time.
 Our caching API is more than sufficient to provide the historical data for dispute bots and voters.

 Initially, during normal operation, market dominance indices should closely track the value on CoinGecko.
 As more data sources for market dominance data are created and examined, voters are encouraged to add additional sources of information into the methodology for the price calculation.
+CoinGecko's full methodology for calculating dominance indices is detailed [here](https://www.coingecko.com/en/methodology).

 <br>